titusz/py7file/README.rst

 Status
 ------
-Alpha - Use at own risk...
+Well I am using this this file handling library quite extensivly myself and i got no complaints so far ;).
+Still please consider this Beta and use at your own risk...

 Background
 ----------